IanEdington/learn/java/coursework.md

 public void move(int x, int y)  moves the origin by a specified amount.

 #### Program 2
 Write a class called FullName that represents a person full name.
     It must have separate fields for title (e.g., Mr., Mrs., Ms.), first name, middle name, and last name.
     Override the toString() method to return a nicely formatted name.
     Create as many methods as you think necessary.
 Write a class called MailingAddress that represents a mailing address.
     It must have separate fields for a FullName object, street address, city, province and postal code.
     Other than FullName all other fields are Strings.
     Override the toString() method to return a nicely formatted address.
     Create as many methods as you think necessary.
 Write a class called ShippingLabel that consists of ship-from and ship-to MailingAddress objects.
     Write a single method that prints the label to the console.
     Use these statements in the method:
         ShippingLabel label = new ShippingLabel(... your parameter list ...);
         System.out.println(label);
 Write a simple test program in the main method of ShippingLabel to test the above classes.

 #### Program 3
 Complete exercise 5 on page 286 of TIJ.

+Exercise 5:
+1. Starting from Exercise 1, add a wheels( ) method in Cycle, which returns the number of wheels.
+2. Modify ride( ) to call wheels( ) and verify that polymorphism works.

+Exercise 1:
+1. Create a Cycle class, with subclasses Unicycle, Bicycle and Tricycle.
+2. Demonstrate that an instance of each type can be upcast to Cycle via a ride( ) method.

 #### Program 4
 Complete exercise 10 on page 320 of TIJ.

+Exercise 10: (3) Modify Music5.java by adding a Playable interface.
+    Move the play( ) declaration from Instrument to Playable.
+    Add Playable to the derived classes by including it in the implements list.
+    Change tune( ) so that it takes a Playable instead of an Instrument.

 ## Unit 5: Collections, Arrays, Exceptions and Strings